Bias in cubic Gauss sums: Patterson's conjecture

 If we aim to refine Heath-Brown's bound \eqref{eq:hbound} to an asymptotic then first we need to refine the Type-I estimate to an asymptotic.
 This can be done simply by a careful derivation of Voronoi summation.
-We also need to push the range slightly past $B > X^{1/3}$, but this does not present us with any significant difficulties under the Generalized Riemann Hypothesis (other than the tedium of the computations).
+We also need to push the range slightly past $A > X^{1/3}$, but this does not present us with any significant difficulties under the Generalized Riemann Hypothesis (other than the tedium of the computations).

 Second, we need to refine Type-II estimates to an asymptotic; this is significantly more tricky.
 For this it is necessary to use our version of the cubic large sieve with the correction term.
-Since the error term needs to be smaller than $X^{5/6}$ we now need to take $B > X^{1/3 + \varepsilon}$ in the Type-II sums.
+Since the error term needs to be smaller than $X^{5/6}$ we now need to take $A> X^{1/3 + \varepsilon}$ in the Type-II sums.
 This however creates a problem since the ranges in which we can handle Type-I and Type-II sums are not enough to obtain primes.
 In fact we now need to also bound the contribution of so-called Type-III sums of the form